nitinkc/nitinkc.github.io/_posts/sql/2024-07-07-distributed-db-query-optimization.md

 techniques used to improve query performance and manage costs when working with large datasets.

 # Indexing
-An index is a data structure that improves the speed of data retrieval operations on a database table.
+For Tradition and Old DBs, an index is a data structure that improves the speed of data retrieval operations on a database table.

 **Use in BigQuery**: While BigQuery doesn’t support traditional indexing like other databases, leveraging partitioning and clustering effectively serves a similar purpose by optimizing data access paths.

+> Indexes are a performance drag when modifying records (Write Heavy DBs).

 # Partitioning
 Partitioning involves dividing a large database table into smaller,